 The social learning theory as presented by Albert Bandura is simple.
-It suggests social learning is based on attention, retention, motivation and reproduction.
+It suggests social learning is based on attention, retention, motivation, and reproduction.

 Stay in the Moment

 When you’re focused on learning from your surroundings, your mind will focus only on what it wants to learn, so distractions fade away.
-Yet it’s very normal to be in a situation where the information you are getting becomes monotonous or you get distracted for some other reason.
+However, it’s very normal to be in a situation where the information you are getting becomes monotonous or you get distracted for some other reason.

 For social learning, you should be mindful only of the conversation or activity you want to learn from, filtering out other things that don’t matter to you as much at that moment.
 This way, your brain can make memories of what you are experiencing at that time only, which is the thing you want to learn.